I-am-sonal/netflix-gpt/README.md

 - Fetch movies from TMDB
 - Bugfix: Sign up user displayName and profile picture update
 - Bugfix: If the user is not loggedin Redirect/ browse to Login page and vice-versa
+- Unsubscribe to the onAuonAuthStateChanged callback
+- Add hardcoded values to the constants file

 # Features